skip to Main Content

 Houses are kept by bankruptcy filers if they are not behind on mortgage payments when they file for Chapter 7.

-Not just anyone can file for straight bankruptcy.
-Under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, says that you can only file if you earn less than the median income for the state in which you live.
+Not just anyone can file for straight bankruptcy in New York.
+The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, says that you can only file if you earn less than the median income for the state in which you live.
 Only those who pass a means test can file for straight bankruptcy if they earn more than the state median where they live.

 Debts that cannot be discharged with a straight bankruptcy include: